 Different methods of preparation have been used to extract kavalactones from the plant’s root, and varied depending on the ceremony or event.
 The people of Fiji, for example, would often dry kava root in the sun and then pound it into a fine powder, strain it and mix it with cold water.
 They’d traditionally drink it from a coconut shell.

 When Captain James Cook explored the Pacific Islands in the 1770s, he and his team of botanists and naturalists were perhaps the first westerners to encounter the kava plant.

 Today, studies on kava show it to have benefits for treating occasional stress and, and other ailments.
 The inhabitants of the islands knew about the mood-enhancing qualities of the plant and its many medicinal properties.

 Captain Cook and his crew failed to understand the medicinal potential of the kava root.
 Cook wrote about it pretty unfavorably, merely criticizing its taste and claiming that it was prepared “in the most disgustful manner.”

 It’s pretty clear that even in the 1770s, the developed world had lost a lot of what it meant to be present in nature and listen to it.

 Reconnect to Nature

-Drinking kava in a botanic tonic is the perfect way to step into nature, feel the breeze, and listen to the birds.
+Drinking kava is the perfect way to step into nature, feel the breeze, and listen to the birds.
 Kava is an ancient plant that has been cultivated by people who knew how to help the plant thrive, perfecting its components.

-The relaxation, mental energy, and stress-relief kava provide create the perfect mindset to go out in nature and connect to your surroundings.
+The temporary relaxation, mental energy, and calmness kava provides create the perfect mindset to go out in nature and connect to your surroundings.
 Go surfing in the waves, hiking in the woods, or running in the desert–-and feel free.